Historic Centre of Tchernigov

 The coordinates shown for all tentative sites were produced as a community effort.
 They are not official and may change on inscription.

-I visited Chernihiv (Chernigov in Russian) in December 2017.
+I initially visited Chernihiv (Chernigov in Russian) in winter 2017-18.

-The provincial city of 300,000 people 100 miles NE of Kiev was surprisingly modern, well, at least the center was.
-It was filled with pleasant cafes and was completely devoid of the physical turmoils in the east of the country or the political one in Kiev, at least to the eyes of this foreigner who stayed there only for 3 nights.
+The provincial city of 300,000 people 100 miles north of Kyiv was surprisingly modern, well, at least the center was.
+It was filled with pleasant cafes and was completely devoid of the physical turmoil in the east of the country or the political one in Kyiv, at least to the eyes of this foreigner who stayed there only for 3 nights.

 But this is a very historic city.
-In fact it's so much so that I'd call this city Ukrainian version of Veliky Novgorod in Russia, which I have visited twice before.
-Indeed both cities played major roles in the formation of Kievan Rus in the 9th century, which is the predecessor to both Ukraine and Russia of today, and come with the oldest church in each country.
+In fact it's so much so that I'd call this city Ukrainian equivalent of Veliky Novgorod in Russia, which I have visited twice before.
+Indeed both cities played major roles in the formation of Kyivan Rus in the 9th century, which is the predecessor to both Ukraine and Russia of today, and come with the oldest church in both of these countries.

 As such, all the main attractions of this city are religious edifices, the concentration of which also reminded me of Novgorod.

-I also visited other main attractions, including the Cathedral of St. Catherine, the Cathedral of Holy Trinity with a belfry, which looks magnificent at night, and the Chruch of St. Elijah adjoining the Cave of St. Anthony.
+I also visited other main attractions, including the Cathedral of St. Catherine, the Church of St. Paraskevi, the Yeletsky Monastery, the Cathedral of Holy Trinity with a belfry, which looks magnificent at night, and the Church of St. Elijah adjoining the Cave of St. Anthony.

-I took a train from Kiev to Chernihiv.
-15 min. before the departure at the Kiev train station I was told that all tickets were sold out, so, as is usual in this sort of case in Ukraine (and in Russia), I decided to bribe the conductor welcoming passengers, or rather, waiting to be bribed, outside the train.
+I took a train from Kyiv to Chernihiv.
+15 min. before the departure at the Kyiv train station I was told that all tickets were sold out, so, as is usual in this sort of case in Ukraine (and in Russia), I rushed to the train to bribe the conductor welcoming passengers, or rather, waiting to be bribed.
 "I don't have a ticket."
 "Money?"
 "Yes, how much?"
 "1000 Hryvnia."
 You should always bargain.
 "I have only 600 Hryvnia."
 "Get on."
 Then he unlocked for me an empty compartment, which had perhaps been reserved for bribers.
 When he came to collect the money after the train departed, however, I was surprised that he actually asked only for 100 Hryvnia (4 USD), which is the normal price for the ticket.
 Well, maybe things are finally changing in Ukraine.
 (The train was going all the way to St. Petersburg, so I am not sure if he was a Ukrainian or a Russian conductor.)
 It took 3.5 hours to get to Chernihiv.

-On the way back I took a mini bus, also for 100 Hryvnia, from the center of Chernihiv, and was dropped off right outside the Lisova metro station in Kiev.
+On the way back I took a Marshrutka (long-distance mini bus), also for 100 Hryvnia, from the central intersection of Chernihiv where Hotel Ukraine is located, and was dropped off right outside the Lisova metro station in Kyiv.
 It took less than 2 hours.